PapiLer/Reforestation/README.md

-## Did you hear the news?
-FedEx and UPS are merging.
-They’re going to go by the name Fed-Up from now on.
+## I was in an 80's band called the prevention.
+We were better than the cure.